Theodore G. Bilbo: U.S. Senate

-Bilbo revealed his membership in the Ku Klux Klan in an interview on the radio program Meet the Press, saying, "No man can leave the Klan.
-He takes an oath not to do that.
-Once a Ku Klux, always a Ku Klux."
+Bilbo revealed he had joined the second Ku Klux Klan in the 1920s an August 1946 interview on the radio program Meet the Press.

 He was a prominent participant in the lengthy southern Democratic filibuster of the Costigan-Wagner anti-lynching bill before the Senate in 1938, during which he argued, "If you succeed in the passage of this bill, you will open the floodgates of hell in the South.
 Raping, mobbing, lynching, race riots, and crime will be increased a thousandfold".

 Bilbo denounced Richard Wright's autobiography, Black Boy (1945), on the Senate floor.
 "Its purpose is to plant the seeds of devilment and trouble-breeding in the days to come in the mind and heart of every American Negro ...
 It is the dirtiest, filthiest, lousiest, most obscene piece of writing that I have ever seen in print."

-Bilbo was outspoken in saying that blacks should not be allowed to vote anywhere in the United States, regardless of the Fourteenth and Fifteenth amendments to the Constitution.
-Black World War II veterans complained of longstanding disfranchisement in the South, which Mississippi had achieved in 1890 by changes to its constitution related to electoral and voter registration rules, which the other Confederate states and Oklahoma followed with similar changes through 1910, most of which survived court challenges.
-Bilbo's campaign was accused of provoking violence related to voting.
+Bilbo was outspoken in saying that blacks should not be allowed to vote anywhere in the United States, regardless of the Fourteenth and Fifteenth amendments to the United States Constitution.
 In 1946, he wrote to General MacArthur, head of the Allied occupation of Japan, that the Japanese should "all be sterilized."

 During the 1946 Democratic Senate primary in Mississippi, his last race, Bilbo was the subject of a series of attacks by journalist Hodding Carter in his paper, the Greenville Delta Democrat-Times.
-Dismayed that the Supreme Court had ruled that white primaries were unconstitutional, he urged his white supporters to prevent black citizens from voting.
+Dismayed that the Supreme Court had ruled that white primaries were unconstitutional, Bilbo urged his white supporters to prevent black citizens from voting.
 At least half of all black citizens were prevented from voting in the primary due to threats of violence.

 He won that primary against three other opponents with 51.0 percent of the vote.
 As usual, Bilbo faced no Republican opposition in the 1946 general election.

 Based on a request by liberal Democratic Senator Glen H. Taylor of Idaho, the newly elected Republican majority in the United States Senate refused to seat Bilbo for the term to which he was elected because of his speeches.
-He was believed to have incited violence against blacks who wanted to vote in the South.
+He was charged to have incited violence against blacks who wanted to vote in the South.
 In addition, a committee found that he had taken bribes—one contractor gave him a Cadillac for Christmas in 1946.
-A filibuster by Southerners threatened to delay the seating of all the new Senators.
+A filibuster by Southerners threatened to delay the seating of all the new senators.
 It was resolved when a supporter proposed that Bilbo's credentials remain on the table while he returned to Mississippi to seek medical treatment for oral cancer.